FusedVR/VRStreaming/README.md

 # Camera Eye Resolution

-At this time, the WebXR Client does not send VR Device infomration from WebXR to Unity.
-As such a default IPD of 64mm is used and a resolution of 1440x1600 per eye (resolution for original Oculus Quest).
-Until device info is implemented, if you like, you may increase the resolution per eye to match the VR device you are using.
-To do so, simply change the Streaming Size Resolution denoted on the Camera Streamer Component for both the Left and Right Eye.
+At this time, the WebXR Client sends the resolution required to render per eye based on the connected VR device to Unity in order to adapt the resolution that is sent.
+However, IPD data is not sent and is hard-coded to a standard default IPD of 64mm.
+If you would like to adjust the resolution yourself, you may change the [VRInputManager](https://github.com/FusedVR/VRStreaming/blob/master/Runtime/Scripts/VRInputManager.cs) and change the code related to the VRDataType.Display.

 # Cloud Support